-The history of the Bone Density Center at Massachusetts General Hospital encompasses major technological innovations that have improved the diagnosis and treatment of osteoporosis and other generalized bone diseases.
+The history of the Bone Density Center at Mass General encompasses major technological innovations that have improved the diagnosis and treatment of osteoporosis and other generalized bone diseases.

-In the 1930's, Mass General played a key leadership role in the development of hospital-based pastoral care.
-In 1934 the nationally first Clinical Pastoral Education (CPE) Program in a general hospital setting was offered at the MGH.
+In the 1930's Mass General played a key leadership role in the development of hospital-based pastoral care.
+In 1934 the nationally first Clinical Pastoral Education Program in a general hospital setting was offered here.

-The Children’s Medical Service at Massachusetts General Hospital was founded in 1910.
+The Children’s Medical Service at Mass General was founded in 1910.
 Today MassGeneral Hospital for Children is a full-service pediatric hospital.

-The early history of the Massachusetts General Hospital is reviewed with emphasis on the development of neurological surgery.
+The early history of Mass General is reviewed with emphasis on the development of neurological surgery.

-The Mass General Nursing photo essay is designed to capture, preserve and reflect on the evolution of nursing at MGH from 1821 through the 1960s.
+The Mass General Nursing photo essay is designed to capture, preserve and reflect on the evolution of nursing at the hospital from 1821 through the 1960s.

-The rich history of pathology at the Massachusetts General Hospital goes back to soon after the founding of the hospital in 1811, when limited autopsies were done by physicians and surgeons.
+The rich history of pathology at Mass General goes back to soon after the founding of the hospital in 1811, when limited autopsies were done by physicians and surgeons.